40docs/docs-forticnapp-code-security/hands-on-labs/03-sast.md

     ```

 !!! note "Trigger a Scan"
-    Any commit or PR to the repo triggers a SAST scan automatically.
+    A Pull Request to the repo triggers a SAST scan automatically.

 ---